PRIVATE PILOT LICENSE

-Once you have enrolled as a student, the first qualification will be the PPL - Private Pilot License.
+A private pilot license (PPL) or certificate will allow you to fly an aircraft as the pilot in command.
 This will allow you to fly passengers in aircraft up to a specific weight and class without being compensated.
-This is the best most exciting time when becoming a pilot.
+This journey into aviation is by far the most exciting time for any pilot.

 You will learn all aspects of basic aviation.
-Your instructor will teach you about aerodynamics of an aircraft, the mechanical elements of aeroplanes, meteorology, flight planning, human performance and many more aspects in becoming an excellent pilot.
+Your instructor will teach you about the aerodynamics of an aircraft, the mechanical elements of aeroplanes, meteorology, flight planning, human performance and many more aspects in becoming an excellent and skilled pilot.

 South Africa has some of the best aviation standards in the world.
 The qualifications are recognized by the International Civil Aviation Organization - ICAO.
-This allows one to be able to go to any country registered with ICAO such as the USA, Europe, Australia and many more whereon may use your skills, qualifications and experience to convert your license to that countries pilot qualifications.
+This allows you to be able to go to any country registered under ICAO such as the USA, Europe, Australia and many more countries whereby may use your aviation skills to fly.

-Show evidence of holding a valid Student Pilot License
+- Show evidence of holding a valid Student Pilot License (SPL)

 - Pass the theoretical SACAA knowledge examinations